 Use Your Own Natural Hair

 Beard transplants are a specific form of facial hair transplantation in which hair is removed from one part of the body and inserted into small incisions on the chin, cheeks, or neck.
-Like all hair transplants, the process involves using your own hair to create new hair growth.However, not all beard transplants are the same.
+Like all beard transplants, the process involves using your own hair to create new hair growth.However, not all beard transplants are the same.
 Today, surgeons typically use one of two main approaches based on the needs of the patient:

 - The donor area and recipient areas are cut to make the removal and insertion of hairs easier.